Live Tour 2019 Re(live): Black Cherry

 Koda Kumi Live Tour 2019 re(Live) -Black Cherry- (stylized as KODA KUMI LIVE TOUR 2019 re(LIVE) -Black Cherry-) is a live concert video released by Japanese singer-songwriter Koda Kumi on March 11, 2020.
-It was released the same day as her live DVD Koda Kumi Live Tour 2019 re(Live) -Japonesque-, since both concerts were performed alongside each other during her 2019 touring.
+It was released the same day as her live DVD Koda Kumi Live Tour 2019 re(Live) -Japonesque-, since both concerts were performed alongside each other during her 2019 tour.
 The DVD charted at No. 10 on the Oricon weekly charts, while the Blu-ray charted at No. 15.

-The video was released as 2DVD and Blu-ray.
+The video was released on 2DVD and Blu-ray.
 A limited 3DVD+2CD edition was also released to her fan club and to HMV stores, which was a combo of both tours, along with two remix CDs and a bonus DVD featuring her anniversary concert and previously unreleased music videos.

 Information

 Koda Kumi Live Tour 2019 re(Live) -Black Cherry- is the nineteenth concert video released by Japanese artist Koda Kumi.
-It was released on March 11, 2020 as a 2DVD combo and Blu-ray, charting at No. 10 on the Oricon DVD Charts and No. 15 on the Oricon Blu-ray Charts.
-It was released as a 2DVD combo pack and on Blu-ray.
+It was released on March 11, 2020, as a 2DVD combo and Blu-ray, charting at No. 10 on the Oricon DVD Charts and No. 15 on the Oricon Blu-ray Charts.
 A limited edition 3DVD+2CD combo pack was released through her official fan club Koda Gumi and through HMV stores nationwide.
 The video was released the same day as her DVD/Blu-ray Live Tour 2019 re(Live) -Japonesque- and her remix album Re(mix).

 As the title suggests, the tour consisted predominantly of songs from her fifth studio album Black Cherry, along with re-imagined visuals that had corresponded with her tour Live Tour 2007 ~Black Cherry~ Special Final in Tokyo Dome twelve years prior.
 Towards the end of the concert, she performed the songs "Shutout", "Do Me", "k,", "Eh Yo", "OMG", "Goldfinger 2019" and "Livin' La Vida Loca" from her studio album Re(cord) (2019).
-For the encore, instead of performing her famous song "walk", she closed out with the song "Walk of My Life" from the album of the same name.
+For the encore, instead of performing her famous song "Walk", she closed out with the song "Walk of My Life" from the album of the same name.

 The 3DVD+2CD edition featured both Live Tour 2019 re(Live) -Black Cherry- and Live Tour 2019 re(Live) -Japonesque- between the first two DVDs, and her 19th→20th Anniversary Event (stylized 19TH→20TH ANNIVERSARY EVENT) on the third DVD.
-The third DVD also featured previously unreleased music videos for "Get Naked", "Strip" and "Shutout".
-The CDs contained nonstop remixes of the albums Black Cherry and Japonesque. iamSHUM remixed the songs for Black Cherry and REMO-CON (Tetsuya Tamura) remixed the songs for Japonesque.
+The third DVD also featured previously unreleased music videos for "Get Naked", "Strip", and "Shutout".
+The CDs contained nonstop remixes of the albums Black Cherry and Japonesque. iamSHUM remixed the songs for Black Cherry, and REMO-CON (Tetsuya Tamura) remixed the songs for Japonesque.
 The 19th→20th Anniversary Event was performed at Zepp DiverCity in Tokyo on December 6, 2019.